PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 - Deployment of your Spoke Ressource Group with ARM Template
 - Redirect Traffic of your Spoke Ressource Group to the Internal Load Balancer in the Hub Ressource Group

-# Lab Activity 2: Configure Firewalls and Azure
+# Lab Activity 2: Configure Panorama, Firewalls and Azure

 ## What You'll Do